imriadutta/TicTacToe/README.md

 # TicTacToe
-Create a very popular and simple game using Java Swing
+A very popular and simple game using Java Swing